 - Tampa General Medical Group, an affiliate of Tampa General Hospital that includes physicians specializing in cardiology, digestive disorders, endocrinology, family practice, hepatology, internal medicine, organ transplantation, pediatrics and surgery.

 - HCA West Florida, a comprehensive network of 16 hospitals with 21 ER locations, 14 surgery centers and 21 graduate education programs that offer a complete continuum of specialized health programs and services.

 - BayCare Medical Group, the Tampa Bay area’s leading multi-specialty group with more than 575 providers practicing 46 specialties in over 190 outpatient locations and 14 hospitals, as well as services such as imaging, lab, behavioral health and home health care.

 - Florida Orthopaedic Institute, a one-stop shop for orthopedic care based in a 100,000-sq.-ft. facility on a 12-acre campus that includes a state-of-the-art orthopaedic surgery center.

 - Crisis Center of Tampa Bay, whose mission is to bring help, hope and healing to people facing serious life challenges or trauma resulting from sexual assault, suicidal thoughts, domestic violence, financial distress or emotional or situational problems.
 This partnership allows students to learn the fundamentals of community mental health and to become aware of the resources available to patients when faced with a crisis.

-All clinical rotations are located within 80 miles of UT’s campus.
+All clinical rotations are located within the Central Florida area.

-The clinical team is actively seeking out additional partnerships with hospitals, clinics and medical providers in the Tampa Bay area.
+The clinical team is actively seeking out additional partnerships with hospitals, clinics and medical providers in the Central Florida area.